lorentzforces/blue-prints-notes/verbatim-snippets/memos.md

 > THERE IS A LETTER MISSING.

+> THE LARGEST PLANET IN THE SKY IS NAMED AFTER THE PARAGON OF ASH

 ### Green memos

 _(Found in the Servant's Quarters, likely Hartley's room.
 This implies that this statement is false.)_